leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001C_BAL - Narratology Introduction.md

-## **Narrative Layers and Mirrortexts in Literature**
+### **Narrative Layers and Mirrortexts in Literature**

 - **Concept of Narrative Embedding:**
-  - The narrative technique of embedding stories within a story is a complex literary device.
+  - The narrative technique of <mark style="background: #FFF3A3A6;">embedding stories</mark> within a story is a complex literary device.
 It's used to add depth and dimensionality, often weaving together multiple layers of storytelling.

 - **Embedded Narratives and their Impact:**
   - In Toni Morrison's "Beloved," the interplay of primary and <mark style="background: #FFF3A3A6;">secondary narratives</mark> demonstrates the creative power of storytelling, blurring the lines between reality and supernatural elements.